 This quote really hit home for me!
 No one else is going to get up in the morning and work towards your dreams for you.
 So what are you waiting for?!

 The secret to change is to focus all of your energy not on fighting the old, but building the new.

 Greek philosopher Socrates encourages us to focus our energies on what we want to achieve in life, rather than wallowing in the mistakes of the past.
 Use your morning to start building the new!

 Get Ahead On Your Goals

 What is your passion in life?
 Your purpose?
 Tap into the quiet hours of the morning to enter a flow state, and propel yourself forwards towards your dream life.
-As soon as you’ve got clear on your values and know your why, write a mini pledge to yourself which you can refer back to whenever you’re feeling de-motivated or questioning the importance of following through.
+Write a mini pledge which you can refer back to whenever you’re feeling de-motivated or questioning the importance of following through.

 Wake up early in the morning so that while others are still dreaming, you can make your dreams come true.